YaoGroup/ServerMantaince/README.md

 To add packges into existing environments, instead of create new ones:
 1. Activate the target environment (`conda activate ~/Conda/my-env`)
-2. Run `coda install my-target-package`, then the packge is added into the target environment.
+2. Run `conda install my-target-package`, then the packge is added into the target environment.

 Note: non-admin users can not change the standard environments under /opt/anaconda3/envs, as expected.